Sourdough Sugar Cookies

 Make the cookies

-- Preheat oven to 350°F. Line 2 sheet pans with parchment paper.
+• Preheat oven to 350°F. Line 2 sheet pans with parchment paper.
+Set aside.

-- Scoop the cookie dough using a cookie scoop or spoon.
-Use about 3 Tablespoons dough for each cookie.
+• Scoop the cookie dough using a cookie scoop or spoon.
+Use about 50g (3 Tablespoons) dough for each cookie.
 Roll dough into balls.
-Place 1/2 cup granulated sugar in a small bowl.
+Place 100g (1/2 cup) granulated sugar in a small bowl.
 Roll dough in the sugar, coating it completely.
-Place cookies on the baking sheet 2-3 inches apart.
-You can fit 8 cookies per baking sheet.
+Place 8 cookies on one baking sheet, 2-3 inches apart.
 Using the flat bottom of a glass, press the center of each cookie, flattening it.
-Don't flatten too thin – you want them about 1/4 to 1/2-inch in thickness.
+Don't flatten too thin – you want them about 1/4-inch in thickness.
 Dip the bottom of the glass in the sugar between pressing each cookie.
 This will keep it from sticking to the dough.

 Make the frosting

-- In the bowl of a stand mixer, using the paddle attachment, combine the butter, salt, vanilla, and sour cream.
+• In the bowl of a stand mixer, using the paddle attachment, combine the butter, salt, pure vanilla extract, coconut extract, and sour cream.
 Mix until creamy, about 1-2 minutes.

 Notes